Ellen Schrecker

 Ellen Wolf Schrecker (born August 4, 1938) is an American professor emerita of American history at Yeshiva University.
-She has received the Frederick Ewen Academic Freedom Fellowship at the Tamiment Library at NYU.
+She has received the Frederick Ewen Academic Freedom Fellowship at the Tamiment Library at New York University.
 She is known primarily for her work in the history of McCarthyism.
 Historian Ronald Radosh has described her as "the dean of the anti-anti-Communist historians."

 Background

 Schrecker graduated magna cum laude from Radcliffe College in 1960 and earned her M.A. in 1962 and her doctorate in 1974, both from Harvard University.

 Career

 She has taught at Harvard, Princeton, New York University, the New School for Social Research, and Columbia.
 From 1998 to 2002, Schrecker was the editor of Academe, the journal of the American Association of University Professors.

 Personal life

 Schrecker married Marvin Gettleman (1933 – 2017), a professor emeritus of history.

 Political views

-Schrecker has said that she is "a card-carrying member of the American Civil Liberties Union who undertook the study of McCarthyism precisely because of my opposition to its depredations against freedom of speech," and that "in this country[,] McCarthyism did more damage to the constitution than the American Communist party ever did."
-Critics have argued that, in making her case, Schrecker has underplayed the undemocratic nature of the Communist Party USA.
-In a reply to an essay that Schrecker and Maurice Isserman wrote in The Nation in 2000, John Earl Haynes quoted the leader of the UDA, the predecessor of the politically progressive ADA, who stated that "an alliance between liberals and Communists [would] betray liberalism's bedrock democratic values."
-Characterizing himself as neither "left" nor "right" but anti-"tyranny", Haynes cited as evidence of Schrecker's illiberalism her statement that "cold war liberalism did not, in fact, 'get it right.'"
-Schrecker has been criticized by Trotskyites for being excessively concerned for the reputations of persons connected with the Stalin-supporting Communist Party USA, noting that the CPUSA supported the US government's prosecution of Trotskyites under the Smith Act and, in general, persecuted socialists who did not support Stalin's regime.
+Schrecker has said that she is "a card-carrying member of the American Civil Liberties Union (ACLU) who undertook the study of McCarthyism precisely because of my opposition to its depredations against freedom of speech," and that "in this country[,] McCarthyism did more damage to the constitution than the American Communist party ever did."
+In a reply to an essay that Schrecker and Maurice Isserman wrote in The Nation in 2000, John Earl Haynes quoted the leader of the Union for Democratic Action (UDA), the predecessor of the politically progressive Americans for Democratic Action (ADA), who stated that "an alliance between liberals and Communists [would] betray liberalism's bedrock democratic values."
+Haynes cited as evidence of Schrecker's illiberalism her statement that "cold war liberalism did not, in fact, 'get it right.'"
+Schrecker has been criticized by Trotskyists for being excessively concerned for the reputations of persons connected with the Stalin-supporting Communist Party USA, noting that the CPUSA supported the US government's prosecution of Trotskyists under the Smith Act and, in general, persecuted socialists who did not support Stalin's regime.